Understanding Developmental Delays

 Identifying and Diagnosing Developmental Delays

 Early identification of developmental delays is key to ensuring children receive the support they need.
 Parents and caregivers should monitor their child’s progress and consult healthcare providers if there are concerns.
 Pediatricians use standardized screening tools to assess development and identify concerns.
-FDNA’s Child Development Checker app supports parents and healthcare professionals in tracking developmental progress by identifying potential signs of delays or disorders.
+FDNA’s Family Health Assessment app supports parents and healthcare professionals in tracking developmental progress by identifying potential signs of delays or disorders.
 Comprehensive evaluations may include genetic testing, neurodevelopmental assessments, and speech and language evaluations.
 With appropriate interventions and support, children with developmental delays can make significant progress and achieve better outcomes.
 Early, proactive measures are crucial in transforming challenges into opportunities for growth and development.

 Evaluation